prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 </div>

 The [NF-A8 FLX](https://amzn.to/2qU4jRf){: target="_blank"} is a highly optimised, premium 80mm case fan.
 Considering its small form factor, this fan's cooling potential is impressive to say the least.

-The fan features Noctua's AAO (Advanced Acoustic Optimisation) frame and flow acceleration channels to further improve the fan's quiet cooling performance.
-This award-winning fan has 2000/1650/1200 RPM speed settings via the fan's included Low-Noise adaptors.

 The NF-A8 FLX's adjustable fan speed gives you the flexibility to configure your fan exactly as you need, balancing thermal performance and acoustic performance.
 It has an SSO2 bearing to ensure a long lifespan, backed by Noctua's 6 year manufacturer's warranty.